rampion/constraint-unions/README.md

     (Eq * Read + 1) * Show

-The sum type `a + 1` has a more familiar name in Haskell - `Maybe a`, so we just want the constraint-level equivalent:
+The sum type `a + 1` has a more familiar name in Haskell - `Maybe a`, so we just want the constraint-level equivalent, `MaybeC`:

     equalsStringX :: forall a.
 (MaybeC (Eq a, Read a), Show a) => a -> String -> Bool